How to update your catalog data

 In the query string:

-• Optionally, set useVirtualHostedStyleUrl to true if you want the service to return the URL in virtual hosted-style (for example, coveo-nprod-customerdata.s3.amazonaws.com/...).
-Default value is currently false, which means that the service returns path-style URLs (for example, s3.amazonaws.com/coveo-nprod-customerdata/...).
+• Optionally, set useVirtualHostedStyleUrl to true if you want the service to return a virtual hosted-style URL, such as coveo-nprod-customerdata.s3.amazonaws.com/....
+The default value is currently false, which means that the service returns path-style URLs, such as s3.amazonaws.com/coveo-nprod-customerdata/....

 Important